wp-plugins/list-related-attachments-widget/readme.txt

 1. Add a the shortcode to your post like so: `[list-related-attach type="application/zip" count="3" orderby="menu_order ID" order="ASC" show="caption"]`
 1. Test that the this plugin meets your demanding needs.
 1. Rate the plugin and verify that it works at wordpress.org.
-1. Leave a comment regarding bugs, feature request, cocktail recipes at www.twinpictures.de/related-attachments/
+1. Leave a comment regarding bugs, feature request, cocktail recipes at [Twinpictures | List-Related-Attachments]

 == Frequently Asked Questions ==

-= What is the meaning of life, the universe and everything? =

-42

 = What are the default shortcode attributes? =
 1. type = "application" (so basically everything)
 1. count = "-1" (so everything)
 1. orderby = "date" (by the date the attachment was added)